Terence Ray Solicitors owns and operates this site www.trsolicitors.co.uk

 - with service providers who we engage within or outside of Terence Ray Solicitors, domestically or abroad, e.g. shared service centres, to process personal data for any of the purposes listed above on our behalf and in accordance with our instructions only;

 - if we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets to whom we assign or novate any of our rights and obligations.

 Information we transfer

 When we transfer your information to other countries, we will use, share and safeguard that information as described in this Notice.
-To provide legal and other services, we may transfer the personal information we collect to countries outside of the EEA which do not provide the same level of data protection as the country in which you reside and are not recognized by the European Commission as providing an adequate level of data protection.
-We only transfer personal information to these countries when it is necessary for the services we provide you, or it is necessary for the establishment, exercise or defence of legal claims or subject to safeguards that assure the protection of your personal information, such as European Commission approved standard contractual clauses.
+To provide legal and other services, we may transfer the personal information we collect to countries outside of the UK which do not provide the same level of data protection as the country in which you reside and are not recognised by the UK as providing an adequate level of data protection.
+We only transfer personal information to these countries when it is necessary for the services we provide you, or it is necessary for the establishment, exercise or defence of legal claims or subject to safeguards that assure the protection of your personal information, such as approved standard contractual clauses.

-Terence Ray Solicitors ensures a level of data protection at least as protective as that required in the European Economic Area.
+Terence Ray Solicitors ensures a level of data protection at least as protective as that required in the UK.

 For further information on how we protect your data, you can contact firstname.lastname@example.org

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.